michael-camilleri/ISAR-Inter_Schema_AdapteR/README.md

 * PROBLEM: Executing '20 Newsgroups\Visualise.py' gives me a bunch of errors ending with `ValueError: unsupported format character ''' (0x27) at index 109`

   FIX: This appears to be a limitation with running the script on Windows, and the way it handles special characters (in this case the percentage sign).
 To avoid this, make sure you specify the names of the lines using the `-n` switch.

+* PROBLEM: The script runs successfully, but fails when storing results with `FileNotFoundError: [Errno 2] No such file or directory: "XXXXXXX"`

+  FIX: On Windows, you must replace forward slashes in the path with back-slashes!